 Vicky Main RVN

 Vicky began her training at Abercorn Vets in 2017 and is currently working towards qualifying as a registered nurse later this year.
 She has a dog called Bella who she has previously spent 3 months traveling around Europe with.

 Louise qualified as a Registered Veterinary Nurse in 1986 - the first student nurse to qualify at Abercorn.
 Since then she has worked all over the UK and is very happy to return here.
 She has two music degrees which she continues to use by writing about music and participating in conferences.

 Carol has been in the vet industry for around 10 years and has over 20 years experience in customer care and administration.
 She started at Abercorn on reception and is now office manager and can usually be found when not under a pile of paperwork wherever there is a puppy or kitten looking for cuddles.

-She has Echo an 8 year old very cute but grumpy Persian Chinchilla cat and a new arrival called Smudge, an 8 month old Ragdoll keeping Echo and Carol on their toes.
+She has Echo an 8 year old very cute but grumpy Persian Chinchilla cat.
 She reports that at home It's a bit like the Pink Panther films when the butler Cato jumps out and attacks when least expecting it!
 Hence her sometimes frazzled appearance!